rcxwhiz/tree-263-grader/README.md

+**TO RUN THIS PROJECT**

+- Download and unzip the project
+- Run main.py with Python 3.7+

+TODO figure out where there is an issue with HW 8 crashing on view

 TODO create separate excel grader class thing

-TODO think about a solution to files that generate and show plots TODO Improve message for unopened excel files
+TODO think about a solution to files that generate and show plots (maybe a saveall plt command?)

-TODO find a way to save or display plots that are made on the fly, maybe a saveall plt command?
-TODO it would seem for HW 8 on the laptop 3 seconds isn't enough to run the hw
+TODO Improve message for unopened excel files

 Josh Bedwell's CH EN 263 Grader